Fish the Islands for Canadian Musky Success

 Giant Islands

 I often start my day fishing on a giant Canadian island.
 I’ll look for a musky spot on that island that contains a large bay.
 I’ll start at one of the points, and fish my way from the rocky point, along the shore to the back of the bay.
 I’ll fish the back of the bay, particularly if it is weedy and continue casting all the way to the next rocky point.
-While doing this I am paying attention to where I may encounter muskies.
+While doing this, I am paying attention to where I may encounter muskies.
 Are they on the points, the back of the bay, or in the transition areas?
-I’ll fish a couple of similar bays and adjacent points to see if I can figure out a pattern to where the muskies are holding.
+I’ll fish a couple of similar bays and adjacent points to see if I can figure out a pattern for where the muskies are holding.
 Then it’s just a matter of fishing more similar spots.
 If the muskies are in the backs of the weedy bays, I spend the next several hours on those.
 If they are on the rocky points, I’ll fish more points.
 The approach is simple, straightforward, and effective.

 canadian-muskie-island-3